-- 2) Select "Forms" on located on left side of screen - 3) Select appropriate form from displayed list
+- 2) Select "Financial Disclosure/Download a Form" from menu at top - 3) Select appropriate form from displayed list

-EODM 4 6T + TT 2021

-FORM 1 IENT OF 2021

-Please print or type your name, mailing address, agency name, and position belo w: FINANCIAL INTEREST ΓS FOR OFFICE USE ONLY:

-LAST NAME FIRST NAME MID DLE N AME:

-MAILING ADDRESS :

-MALING ADDITION .

-CITY: - ZIP: COUNTY:

-NAME OF AGENCY:

-NAME OF OFFICE OR POSITION HELD (OR SOUGHT:

-CHECK ONLY IF CANDIDAT E OF NEW EMPLOYEE OF RAPPOINTEE

-THIS SECTION MUS ST BE COMPLET FD

-DISCLOSURE PERIOD:

-THIS STATEMENT REFLECTS YOUR FINANCIAL INTERESTS FO OR CALENDAR YEAR ENDING DE CEMBER 31, 2021.

-MANNER OF CALCULATIN

-FILERS HAVE THE OPTION OF FEWER CALCULATIONS, OR I

-(see instructions for further deta

-COMPARATIVE (PERC CENTAGE) THRESHOLDS OR DO OLLAR VAL JE THRESHOLDS

-PART A PRIMARY SOURCES OF (If you have nothing to the reporting person - See Instructions]

-NAME OF SOURCE оронц • URCE'S ı DE SCRIPTION OF THE SOURCE'S

-OF INCOME DRESS PRINCIPAL BUSINESS ACTIVITY

-, and o ther sources of income to busine sses owned by the reportin ng person - See e Instructions]

-(If you have nothing to • ADDRESS DDINICIDAL BLICINECO

-NAME OF BUSINESS ENTITY N ME OF MAJOR SOURCES ADDRESS OF BUSINESS' INCOME OF SOURCE PRINCIPAL BUSINESS ACTIVITY OF SOURCE

-PART C - REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") on - See Instructions] e not limited to the space on the

-(ii you have nothing to report, write mone or 10/8) n this form.
-Attach additional s, if necessary.

-G INSTRUCTIONS for when there to file this form are

-d at the bottom of page 2.

-CUCTIONS on who must file orm and how to fill it out

-on page 3.

-CE FORM 1 - Effective: January 1, 2022 Incorporated by reference in Rule 34-8.202(1), F.A.C.
-(Continued on reverse side)
+FORM 1 STATEM IENT OF 2022 Please print or type your name, mailing address, agency name, and position below FINANCIAL INTERESTS Г FOR OFFICE USE ONLY: LAST NAME FIRST NAME MIDD DLE NAME : MAILING ADDRESS : CITY : ZIP : COUNTY : NAME OF AGENCY : NAME OF OFFICE OR POSITION H IELD OR SOUGHT : R APPOINTEE THIS SECTION MU ST BE COMPLETED) DISCLOSURE PERIOD: THIS STATEMENT REFLECTS Y OUR FINANCIAL INTERESTS F CEMBER 31, 2022.
+S REPORTABLE INTERESTS USING REPORTING THRESHOL SING COMPARATIVE THRESHOL DS THAT ARE ABSOLUTE s).
+CHECK THE ONE YOU ARE PERCENTAGE) THRESHOLDS INCOME [Major sources of income to JE THRESHOLDS eport, write "none" or "n/a") and reporting person - occurate NAME OF SOURCE OF INCOME SOURCE'S ADDRESS OF INCOME and other sources of income to busine report, write "none" or "n/a") esses owned by the reporting pe rson - See • instructions] NAME OF BUSINESS ENTITY NAME OF MAJOR SOURCES OF BUSINESS' INCOME PRINCIPAL BUSINESS ACTIVITY OF SOURCE PART C - REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") lines o e not limited to the space on the on this form.
+Attach additional a, if necessary.
+FILING INSTRUCTIONS for when and where to file this form are located at the bottom of page 2. this fo CUCTIONS on who must file form and how to fill it out on page 3.
+CE FORM 1 - Effective: January 1, 2023 (Continued on reverse side) PAGE 1